-Alternative med use common in pediatric specialty outpatientsJanuary 14th, 2013 in Pediatrics /
+Alternative med use common in pediatric specialty outpatientsJanuary 14, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Complementary and alternative medicine (CAM) is commonly used among pediatric specialty outpatients, according to a study published online Jan.
 14 in Pediatrics.